methodphoto/methodphoto/about.md

 Richard is an abstract landscape photographer.<br />
 He is a Fellow of the Royal Photographic Society and a member of London Independent Photography.

-His work primarily unfolds in series rather than standalone images, exploring the interplay of time, motion, color, and light within the still image.
+His work primarily unfolds in series rather than standalone images, exploring the interplay of time, motion, colour, and light within the still image.

 -   [Exhibitions](#exhibitions)
 -   [Books](#books)